guiman/api-presenter/README.md

 end
 ```

-And that's it, now we can get the representation in json using.
+And that's it, now we can get the representation in a hash using.

 ```ruby
 data = Person.new("Alvaro", 27)